 UMBRELLA SPECIES THEORY OF CHANGE DEVELOPMENT

 Describe the process of developing the project's Theory of Change, specifying the stakeholders involved, the methods used, and the steps followed.
-Explain how the main threats to the umbrella species were identified, including evidence whenever possible, and which of these threats will be addressed through the strategic lines of the Theory of Change.
+Explain how the main threats to the umbrella species were identified (e.g., through a problem flow diagram), including evidence whenever possible, and which of these threats will be addressed through the strategic lines of the Theory of Change.

 Ensure that all steps required by the Biodiversity Protocol have been considered: